FreshRSS

 Walk down any city or suburban street, and you’re likely to see at least one Gen Zer filming themselves doing the latest dance trend or taking carefully posed pictures with their friends to share on social media.
 According to one survey, 76% of Gen Zers use Instagram and 71% are on social media for three hours or more every day.1 And while they’re on social media, your children are likely posting details about their day.
 Some details – like what they ate for breakfast – are innocent.
 But when kids start posting pictures or details about where they go to school, where they practice sports, and geotagging their home addresses, this opens them up to identity fraud or stalking.

-Encourage your children to keep some personal details to themselves, especially their full names, full birthdates, address, and where they go to school.
-For their social media handles, suggest they go by a nickname and omit their birthyear.
+Encourage your children to keep some personal details to themselves, especially their full names, full birthdates, addresses, and where they go to school.
+For their social media handles, suggest they go by a nickname and omit their birth year.
 Also, it’s best practice to keep social media accounts set to private.
-If they have aspirations to become the internet’s next biggest influencer or video star, they can create a public account that’s sparse on the personal details.
+If they have aspirations to become the internet’s next biggest influencer or video star, they can create a public account that’s sparse on personal details.

 4. Say No to Cyberbullying